Mentorship: Administrative support

 Aguilar states that there should also be support from administration around the instructional coaching to align the work of the coach and teacher with the school's mission or vision.
 Jim Knight focuses on the partnership with the principal being at the core of successful coaching and explains that the principal and the instructional coach need to be aligned in their goals for the coaching.
 If they have different desired outcomes for teaching, then the teacher will receive mixed messages and be caught between improvement and a standstill.
 Aguilar suggests that coaches continually ask about the school's goals as well as action steps to bring into daily coaching to meet them.

 Data-driven strategies

 Knight's belief of data usage is critical for teacher improvement during coaching sessions.
 He shares how giving opinions and telling a teacher how to improve stops the learning for the teacher; instead, it creates a barrier between the coach and teacher and makes the teacher expect to be instructed throughout the process.

 Relationship building

 The relationship and trust between the coach and coachee are a critical component of coaching.
 A coach that has specific content knowledge and respect in a teacher's field of teaching can help build trust.
 Another way to build this trust is through confidentiality.
 In addition to relationship building, it is important to let the coachee feel comfortable talking to their coach about anything.
 Starting a coaching conversation about how a coachee is doing is also important to relationship building.
+Some famous mentors are Mr.bob weasly.

+Mentor-mentee relationships are viewed by the mentee as more valuable when the two meet frequently and are more closely aligned on deeper features (such as shared values and attitudes), rather than surface-level similarities (such as age, race or gender) - though common experiences and backgrounds do provide some benefit.
+Mentees report that more valuable mentor-mentee relationships provide them with a stronger sense of organisational affiliation, reduce their likelihood of leaving, increase their satisfaction and learning, and enhance their perceptions of career success.